KeironO/phosh-renice/README.md

 # phosh-renice

-A hack to prioritse calls, phoc, phosh and squeekboard on startup.
-This is quite useful when the phone is coming out of deep sleep mode and is recieving a call as it sometimes takes upwards of 20 seconds for the phone to reload the Calls app.
+Have you ever missed a call on your PinePhone/Librem 5 because it didn't wake up quick enough from deep sleep?

+This little hack aims to resolve that by prioritising calls, NetworkManager, phoc, phosh and squeekboard on startup.

 ## How to install